-The honorarium amount of cook cum helpers is transferred from state to district authorities where they transfer the fund to school authorities.
-The school authority transfers the honorarium amount in bank accounts of cook cum helpers through cheque.
+The amount for honorarium of cook cum helpers is transferred from the State to the District authorities from where they transfer the fund to school authorities for this purpose.
+The school authorities transfer the same in bank accounts of cook cum helpers through cheque.